Kochi: Higher education

 The Cochin University of Science and Technology (CUSAT) is a major university named after the city.
-Most of the colleges in Kochi offering tertiary education are affiliated either with the Mahatma Gandhi University or with the Cochin University.
+Most of the colleges in Kochi offering tertiary education are affiliated either with the Mahatma Gandhi University or with A. P. J. Abdul Kalam Technological University, Thiruvananthapuram.
 Kochi has one of the campuses of the Indian Maritime University at Willingdon Island.
 Sree Sankaracharya University of Sanskrit in Kalady is a research-oriented university located at the outskirts.
 Other national educational institutes include the Central Institute of Fisheries Nautical and Engineering Training, the National University of Advanced Legal Studies, the National Institute of Oceanography and the Central Marine Fisheries Research Institute.

 Kochi has some of the leading B-Schools in the region.
 The Indian Institute of Management Kozhikode (IIMK) has set up its first satellite campus at Athulya building in InfoPark, Kochi.
 Cochin University's School of Management Studies (SMS) is the first and oldest managerial education institution in South India.
 SCMS Cochin is one of the emerging B-Schools in the country.
 Another major B-School XIME is opening a new campus in Kochi.
 Other leading managerial institutions include Rajagiri Centre for Business Studies, Kochi Business School, Amrita School of Business, Albertian Institute of Management and Toc-H B school.

 The city and outskirts are home to four medical schools—Amrita Institute of Medical Sciences and Research Centre at Ponekkara, Cochin Medical College at Kalamassery, Sree Narayana Institute of Medical Sciences, and M.O.S.C.
 Medical College, Kolenchery.
 Some of the prestigious general colleges are Maharaja's College, St. Albert's College, St. Teresa's College, Sacred Hearts College, Bharata Matha College, Aquina's College, De Paul Institute of Science & Technology (DIST) and Cochin College.
 The major Engineering and Technology colleges in the city are School of Engineering CUSAT, SCMS School of Engineering and Technology at Kalamassery, Model Engineering College, Rajagiri School of Engineering & Technology and FISAT (Federal Institute of Science & Technology).

 Being the seat of the High Court of Kerala, several top legal education institutes are here.
 The Government Law College-Ernakulam is one of the oldest law schools in Kerala.
 The School of Legal Studies (SLS), CUSAT is one of the leading graduate, post-graduate, and research institutes in the country.
 The National University of Advanced Legal Studies (NUALS) is located in the city, which is a premier law university in India and the only Law college listed in CLAT (Common Law Admission Test) in Kerala.